 In summer 2011, the choir commissioned a new work Shipping Forecast by the composer Cecilia McDowall to mark its 40th anniversary.
 The piece was widely covered to much acclaim on national BBC TV and radio, and in the media generally.

 In Summer 2013 as part of Portsmouth Festivities, the choir joined a large group of young singers in the world premiere of Ahoy!
 Sing for the Mary Rose by composer Alexander L’Estrange.

 In November 2014, a concert of Reflection and Remembrance to Commemorate the First World War included a new work by Adrian Bawtree entitled 1914......and they went to war.

 In September 2014, the choir spent a weekend in Oxford where it rehearsed a number of European Sacred Anthems in five different college chapels.
 At the end of the Sunday afternoon, the choir performed an informal concert in Exeter College chapel.
 In September 2015, a weekend in Cambridge took place, singing in seven different College chapels including Compline in Queens’ with the weekend culminating in singing Choral Evensong in Corpus Christi College.
-A return to Oxford is planned for September 2016.
+A return to Oxford took place in September 2016.